duonghung1269/slack-pokervn-bot/README.md

 Slack Bot Poker Vietnam
 ===================

-A bot that allows you to play Poker in Vietnam.
+A bot that allows you to play Poker Vietnam in Slack.
 Start a game in any channel or private group, and more people can play.

 Written for fun and to practice nodejs.